KhartesViewer/khartes/README.md

 in the right-hand window.
 2. In the File menu, select `Export file as mesh...`.
 3. After you press the `Save` button, you will be asked to specify an "infill spacing".
-Just accept the default value.
+The default value should be fine.

 This will create a `.obj` file, which contains a mesh representing your fragment, as well as a `.tif` file and a `.mtl` file.
-These three files can be loaded directly into the `MeshLab` 3D viewer, to render a 3D view of your surface, with the volume data textured onto the surface.
+These three files can be loaded directly into the MeshLab 3D viewer, to render a 3D view of your surface, with the volume data textured onto the surface.

-In addition,
-you can import the .obj file directly into `vc_render`.
+In addition, you can import the .obj file directly into `vc_render`.

 (**Note for advanced users**: If multiple fragments are active, all the active fragments will be saved into a single `.obj` file.
-This is convenient for viewing in `MeshLab`, but beware!
+This is convenient for viewing in MeshLab, but beware!
 Multi-fragment `.obj` files cannot be imported into `vc_render`.)

-To import the `.obj` file
-into `vc_render`, you first
-need to make sure you know where the following files and directories are located:
+To import the `.obj` file into `vc_render`, you first need to make sure you know where the following files and directories are located: